-January is typically some of the coldest days of the year, so what better way to stay warm and reap the health benefits of cuddling on National Cuddle Up Day?
-Whether it’s a three dog night (a night so cold it takes three dogs to cuddle up with to stay warm) or only slightly chilly, there are multiple benefits to cuddling with human or canine or other pet.
+January typically has some of the coldest days of the year, so what better way to stay warm and reap the health benefits of cuddling on National Cuddle Up Day?
+Whether it’s a three-dog night (a night so cold it takes three dogs to cuddle up with to stay warm) or only slightly chilly, there are multiple benefits to cuddling with a human or canine, or other pet.

 Cuddling releases oxytocin.
 This hormone alone has tremendous health benefits.
 Besides giving us warm and fuzzy feelings, oxytocin reduces pain.
 So when the cold has made those muscles and joints ache, cuddling can help reduce those aches and pains.

-Cuddling can also boost sexual desire.
-Dopamine is released stimulating the brain to seek pleasure.
+Cuddling also boosts sexual desire.
+Dopamine is released, stimulating the brain to seek pleasure.
 But dopamine also can improve memory and focus as well.

 Don’t have someone to cuddle up with?
 Make an appointment for a massage.
 Studies show massage provides similar benefits.

-HOW TO OBSERVE
+HOW TO OBSERVE NATIONAL CUDDLE UP DAY

 Schedule a cuddle-up session with someone you love.
 Invite your pet up on the sofa for a snuggle session or schedule a massage.